Updated on September 11th, 2022

 If you’re up to it, you can offer your services in bee removal.
 You’re catching a swarm, but it’s not in a trap.

 Be prepared before you attempt this.
-You’ll need extra equipment like ladders, a vacuum to gather up some colonies and tools to access some spots.
+You will need extra equipment like ladders, a vacuum to gather up some colonies, and tools to access some spots.
 You also need the ability to transport everything.